Jazz Fest 2018

 Classic oil-based silk-screen pigments printed one by one on archival papers over the course of a two month process translate the artist's intent with perfect fidelity.
 The remarqued and canvas editions bear Fats Domino’s estate stamped signature.
 “Brilliant” doesn’t do the work or his subject justice.
 Like Fats’ legacy, this Jazz Fest poster is timeless - a defining work and a must-have poster.

-300 Artist-overpainted and signed, estate stamped with Fats Domino’s signature & numbered C-Marque canvas screen prints, 26” x 40”, $895
+300 Artist-overpainted and signed, estate stamped with Fats Domino’s signature & numbered C-Marque canvas screen prints, 26” x 40”, Originally sold for $895

 Poster specifications & digital image may vary slightly from actual print.